tobiasfeil/docs-1/docs/cli/graphql-transformer/dataaccess.md

 }
 ```

-## 13. Get all items on order for a given product:
-This is the same as number 9.

-## 14. Get all employees with a given job title:
+## 13. Get all employees with a given job title:
 Using the `byTitle` `@key` makes this access pattern quite easy.

 ```graphql